Motorcycle Review: The 2026 Yamaha WR125R Dual-Sport

 Be sure to check out my video review at the end of this article.

-Yamaha has introduced a small-displacement, but still pretty capable dual sport motorcycle.
+Yamaha has introduced a small displacement, but capable dual-sport motorcycle.
 The WR125R comes in with a tempting low price point of $3999.
 This equates to a street legal ride that is lower priced than most electric mountain bikes and electric motorcycles, while offering a much longer range.

 The "WR" in WR125R stands for "wide-ratio" transmission.
 A wide-ratio gearbox spaces the gears farther apart compared to a close-ratio transmission (like you’d find on a motocross bike).
 The goal is versatility.
 The lower first gear gives you better low-speed control and torque for technical trails, steep climbs, and slow off-road riding.
 Taller gearing at the top of the range enables the bike to go faster without winding out the engine.